spring-attic/spring-native/README.md

 Once built, native images have very fast startup!

 This feature supports:
-- GraalVM 19.2.1 (19.3 not supported yet)
+- GraalVM 19.3.1
-- Spring Boot 2.2.0
+- Spring Boot 2.2.3.RELEASE

-To try it out, install GraalVM 19.2.1 from: https://github.com/oracle/graal/releases, then install `native-image` by running `gu install native-image` (currently it is available as an early adopter plugin).
+To try it out, install GraalVM 19.3.1 from: https://github.com/oracle/graal/releases, then install `native-image` by running `gu install native-image` (currently it is available as an early adopter plugin).